OpenSourcePolitics/data_utils/README.md

 - `poetry run db_changer` : change the database of any card.
 Useful if your card is based on a model which database was switched.
 - `poetry run model_changer` : change the model of any card.
 Requires that the provided card is a graphical one.
 - `poetry run custom_changer` : allows chirurgical modification of a card if previous commands aren't consistent.
+- `poetry run query_checker` : verify that all cards inside a collection are working.

 ## Aknowledgements
 This repo would be nothing without the wrapper made by vvaezian accessible here: